-i) Low min. viscosity of 1,400 mm/s can prevent the use ISO-F-DMX category fuels in Wärtsilä® 4-stroke engines unless a fuel can be cooled down enough to meet the specified min. injection viscosity limit.
+i) Low min. viscosity of 1,400 mm/s can prevent the use of ISO-F-DMX category fuels unless a fuel can be cooled down enough to meet the specified min. injection viscosity limit.
+For Wärtsilä 31 the allowed kinematic viscosity before the injection pumps is 2,0 - 24 mm/s.